5. Contributor’s Guide¶

 where XXXX is the year of first contribution (if different to YYYY) and YYYY is the year of most recent contribution. <OWNER> is your name or your company name.

-If you are submitting new files that you intend to be the technical sub-maintainer for (for example, a new platform port), then also update the Maintainers file.
+If you are submitting new files that you intend to be the code owner for (for example, a new platform port), then also update the Code owners file.

 For topics with multiple commits, you should make all documentation changes (and nothing else) in the last commit of the series.
 Otherwise, include the documentation changes within the single commit.

 Please test your changes.
 As a minimum, ensure that Linux boots on the Foundation FVP.
 See Arm Fixed Virtual Platforms (FVP) for more information.
 For more extensive testing, consider running the TF-A Tests against your patches.

 5.3.
 Submitting Changes¶